Shiner-2/Shiner-2/README.md

 - 👋 Hi, I’m @Shiner-2
-- 👀 I’m interested in minecraft
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning c++, python
+- 🌱 I’m currently learning c++, python, html, css, js
 - 💞️ I’m looking to collaborate on ... not now
 - 📫 How to reach me ...